PalomeroLab/palomerolab.github.io/README.md

 You don't need to manually update the "Recent Publications" section.
 The website fetches the latest publications from PubMed using the [PubMed API](https://www.ncbi.nlm.nih.gov/home/develop/api/).

-### Updating Team Members
+### Updating Lab Members

-To update team members, edit the `people.json` file.
+To update lab members, edit the `people.json` file.
 This file is a JSON (JavaScript Object Notation) document that structures data in a human-readable format.

 Structure of `people.json`: